strawberry-graphql/strawberry/docs/types/exceptions.md

 ## InvalidFieldArgument

-This exception is raised when a `Union` or `Interface` is used as an argument type.
+This exception is raised when a `Union` or an `Interface` is used as an argument type.

 ```python